Moreton, Merseyside

 Moreton is a town in the Metropolitan Borough of Wirral in Merseyside, England.
-It is located approximately 3 mi to the west of Wallasey.
-Historically part of Cheshire, it is now within the Metropolitan Borough of Wirral.
-The town was divided in 2004 between the local government wards of Leasowe & Moreton East and Moreton West & Saughall Massie.
+Located on the north coast of the Wirral Peninsula, it is approximately 3 mi to the west of Wallasey.
+Historically part of Cheshire and now within the Metropolitan Borough of Wirral, the town was divided in 2004 between the local government wards of Leasowe & Moreton East and Moreton West & Saughall Massie.
 Moreton is also part of the parliamentary constituency of Wallasey.

-In the 2001 census it had a population of 17,670.
+In the 2001 census, it had a population of 17,670.

+Toponymy

+The name Moreton was first recorded in 1278, as Meretun; it derives from Anglo-Saxon words meaning a settlement (tun) beside a lake (mere).

 History

 Prior to the Norman conquest, the Lingham area of Moreton was a possible location for Dingesmere, mentioned with regard to the Battle of Brunanburh, in Egil's Saga.

-At the time of the Domesday Book, the area was a township in the parish of Bidston, within the Wirral Hundred.
+It was in the Wirral Hundred, the ancient administrative area for the Wirral Peninsula.
 In the twelfth century, it formed part of the estates of Hamo de Mascy.
-The name Moreton was first recorded in 1278, as Meretun, and derives from Anglo-Saxon words meaning a settlement (tun) beside a lake (mere).

 The village joined with neighbouring Lingham to form the parish of Moreton-cum-Lingham in the late nineteenth century.
+Moreton was formerly a township and chapelry in the parish of Bidston; in 1866, Moreton became a separate civil parish.

-It was absorbed into the County Borough of Wallasey in 1928.
+On 1 April 1928, the parish was abolished and merged with Wallasey, becoming part of the County Borough of Wallasey.